 Hair extensions are a must for anyone looking to make a hair statement without making a big commitment to a specific look.
 In just a few hours you can achieve a new style, whether it’s hair length, color, or volume transformation, there are many types of hair extensions you should try.

 Getting hair extensions requires some important decision-making.
 It’s one thing to decide to get hair extensions, but it’s another to decide on the type of hair extensions you want.

 Having a wide range of options to pick from can be overwhelming, especially when you have specific needs.
-However, in this guide we cover things from installation techniques to the pros and cons of each type so you can make the right decision.
+However, in this guide we cover things from installation techniques, how long extensions last, to the pros and cons of each type so you can make the right decision.

 Clip-In Hair Extensions

 Clip-in hair extensions are popular because they’re easy to use and remove.
 Use them when you want to amp up your look with a temporary hair extension and simply remove before bed to properly maintain the extensions.

 This type of hair extension has sewn-in clips that are easily attached to the base weft of the hair.
 They take between five and 15 minutes to install and can be done from home.
 With proper care, quality clip-ins can last for up to six months or longer.